In this post, I’m going to walk you through this super cute and easy project for creating a DIY Spring Wreath for your front door.

 I found more flowers and decided I wanted some yellow flowers mixed in with the orange flowers.

-The purple flowers were part of the bunch of flowers, but I didn’t use them.
+The purple flowers were part of the bunch of flowers, but I decided not to use them.

 I thought the package of yellow daisy buttons was super cute, but I ended up not using them for this project.

-I wanted a chevron ribbon, so I bought 2 colors, but went with the burlap and white.
+The chevron ribbon was so pretty, so I bought 2 colors, but went with the burlap and white.

 I decided to use some orange craft yarn to break up the monotony of the beige burlap.